Peter Kiołbassa

-Peter Kiołbassa (1837 – June 23, 1905) was a Polonia activist and Democratic politician in the city of Chicago, serving as Chicago Treasurer and Commissioner of Public Works.
+Peter Kiołbassa (1837 – June 23, 1905) was a Polonia activist and a Democratic politician in the city of Chicago, serving as Chicago Treasurer and Commissioner of Public Works.
 Nicknamed "Honest Pete" because he refused to take city funds from financial decisions made as Treasurer, he broke from the tradition of his predecessors.
 He was the first Pole to be elected to such positions in the city.
 He was a major organizer of St. Stanislaus Kostka Church, and worked as president of the Polish Roman Catholic Union of America, in order to regain the Poles' loyalty to the Roman Catholic Church.

 Early life and Civil War

 Kiołbassa came from the Silesian village of Świbie with his family when he was 17 years old, arriving in the town of Panna Maria, Texas, which was a new Polish immigrant settlement.
 He spoke Polish and German fluently from his youth, he did not speak any English until he arrived in the United States, when, upon his arrival, he learned English and Spanish.
 In 1862, he joined the Confederate Army, and was captured in 1863.
 After his capture, the Union Army recruited him to their side, making him a sergeant; he was promoted to sergeant major and then captain during the Civil War.
 After the Civil War, he moved to Chicago and served on the police force.
 Because of his polyglot abilities and excellent handwriting, he advanced to sergeant and then secretary to the Chief of Police.
 Initially, he was a member of the Republican Party.
 His support for Ulysses S. Grant during the 1872 election was documented in an editorial he wrote to Sobota, where he urged Poles to vote for Grant.
 After this election, he switched his affiliation to the Democratic Party, organizing support among Polish Americans.
 In 1888, he ran as a Democrat for alderman of Chicago's 16th Ward, which contained a highly Polish constituency, against Republican August Kowalski, another Pole.
 Their competition split the Polish vote, and he lost the election to Kowalski.